RimRaider639/Lint/readme.md

 - `productID` gets populated by product data including fields like `_id`, `product_name`, `image`, `retail_price`, `discounted_price`, `discount`, `pid`

+#### `POST /`

+- On adding a product, if the product already exists, the count of that product increments in the cart (upto a quantity limit), otherwise it gets added.
+The response looks like `{ data, message: "Item successfully added to cart" }`, where data is the cart item after updation.

 ### Cart Schema

 ```